New A/C Units in Phoenix

 We also have extras that you may be looking for such as air cleaners, humidifiers, air filters, maintenance agreements, duct cleaning, and any other services you may need.
 Remember, when it comes to getting the job done right, it’s all about Precision Air & Plumbing.
 “Make the Precision Decision”™!

 We are a certified install contractor for newacunit.com.
-We replace and repair air conditioning and heating systems all throughout the greater Phoenix area including: Mesa, Scottsdale, Tempe, Glendale, and Peoria.
+We replace and repair new ac units and heating systems all throughout the greater Phoenix area including: Mesa, Scottsdale, Tempe, Glendale, and Peoria.

 The best central air units are reliable, efficient and quiet.
 Today’s new central air units can cool more with less electricity and refrigerant than in days past due to massive technological improvements.
 Still, even the top central air units require regular maintenance and cleaning to have a long, fruitful life.